rstudio/education.rstudio.com/content/blog/2020-10-05-ds-in-edu/index.markdown

 ---
 title: "Writing Data Science in Education Using R in the Open"
-author: "Ryan Estrellado and Joshua Rosenberg"
+author:
+  - Ryan Estrellado
+  - Joshua Rosenberg
 date: '2020-10-05'
 categories:
   - teach